mp2893/gram/README.md

 	GRAM: Graph-based Attention Model for Healthcare Representation Learning Edward Choi, Mohammad Taha Bahadori, Le Song, Walter F. Stewart, Jimeng Sun
 	arXiv preprint arXiv:1611.07012

+The current code trains an RNN ([Gated Recurrent Units](https://arxiv.org/abs/1406.1078)) to predict, at each timestep (i.e. visit), the diagnosis codes occurring in the next visit.
+This is denoted as *Sequential Diagnoses Prediction* in the paper.
+In the future, we will relases another version for making a single prediction for the entire visit sequence. (e.g. Predict the onset of heart failure given the visit record)

+Note that the current code uses [Multi-level Clinical Classification Software for ICD-9-CM](https://www.hcup-us.ahrq.gov/toolssoftware/ccs/ccs.jsp) as the domain knowledge.
+We will release the one that uses ICD9 Diagnosis Hierarchy in the future.

 ####Running GRAM